mateofiorotto/mateofiorotto/README.md

 🌱 Next steps: Learning Laravel and the MERN stack.
 I am also interested in other languages like Python, Java, or C#, but only in my free time.
 🎓 Studying "Web Programming and Design" at Escuela Da Vinci.

 I am open to other web-related jobs and projects, regardless of whether they require using a different technology.
-I'm willing to learn and use it—everything adds up!
+I'm willing to learn and use it everything adds up!

 <br>